WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 - 64-bit architecture
 - Windows 7 SP1+
-- macOS 10.13 or newer
+- macOS 10.13+
+- Debian 9+
+- Ubuntu 16.04+
-- For Linux it depends on the specific OS
+- For other Linux it depends on the specific OS.
+Click [here](https://github.com/dotnet/core/blob/master/release-notes/3.0/3.0-supported-os.md) to check if .NET Core 3.0 supports your OS.

 :::